 If there’s one topic of conversation that’s likely to bind parents together it’s the cost of childcare.
 Actually, scratch that – it’s childcare in general.
 How difficult it is to find, how much it costs, how important quality care is.
-With more and more families requiring two incomes to service mortgages, and more women wanting to continue on their career paths after having children, childcare is a hot topic.
-And with Statistics New Zealand reporting an increase in the birth rate (for the year to September 2010), it’s not a topic that’s going away any time soon.
+With more and more families requiring two incomes to service city mortgages, and more women wanting to continue on their career paths after having children, childcare is a hot topic.
+And with Australian Bureau of Statistics figures suggesting that more babies have been born in the last five years than in any other five-year period in our history, it’s not a topic that’s going away any time soon.

 Finding affordable, quality childcare is not always easy.
 Availability has long been a problem, though the experts say that this is improving, but the other problem is that new mums don’t always know what they’re looking for.

-“Essentially, parents want the same thing – they want their children to be safe and happy in a childcare environment that is fun, educational and nurturing,” says Roxanne Elliott from careforkids.com.au, an Australian website aimed at linking parents with childcare options in their area (helpful websites in New Zealand that also contain childcare centre directories are Childcare Online and NZ Childcare).
-Roxanne also points out; ?But you need to think about the type of care your child needs."
+“Essentially, parents want the same thing – they want their children to be safe and happy in a childcare environment that is fun, educational and nurturing,” says Roxanne Elliott from careforkids.com.au, a website aimed at linking parents with childcare options in their area. ?But you need to think about the type of care your child needs."

 To do this, she suggests considering your child’s temperament, likes, dislikes, health, interests, behaviour, social interaction and need for individualised attention.
 You must also, of course, take your own budget into consideration.
 You may feel that your child would do better in a small, home environment, but can’t afford the cost of a nanny.
-Family Daycare, also known as In-home or Home based care, where a small group of children are looked after in a family home, may be an affordable alternative.
+Family Daycare, where a small group of children are looked after in a family home, may be an affordable alternative.

 Speaking of affordable, the cost of childcare is very dependent on what you’re looking for.
 “There are no regulatory constraints on childcare fees,” says Roxanne.
 “It all comes down to what the market can bear.”

 The truth is that it all depends on where you live.
-Childcare costs and subsidies vary from centre to centre and are not regulated.
+Childcare costs and subsidies vary from state to state and are not regulated.
 If you happen to live in an area where availability of childcare is low and demand is high, you will pay more.
-Suburbs close to the CBD of any city will always be in this boat, mostly due to land values.
+Suburbs close to the CBD of any capital city will always be in this boat, mostly due to land values.

 “the problem is that the cost of land is prohibitive in these areas, so there will always be chronic shortages,” says Roxanne.